 - Spray Waxes: Easiest type to use, but does not last as long as the other two wax types

-Additionally, some car owners will confuse wax with sealant and lump them in the same category.
+Additionally, some car owners confuse wax with sealant and lump them in the same category.
 Unfortunately, there are differences, as these products provide distinct advantages.
 For example, sealant can help make it easier to clean your headlights and windows, while the wax will protect them.

 Some car owners are familiar with products like RainX that can provide exceptional water repellant with an easy application.
 However, it may seem like this product works like automotive wax, it does have its drawbacks.